doxout/stractory/README.md

 Stractory allows you to run stream actors (like dnode) on a pool of generic workers.

+# What is a stractory server?

+A stractory server allows you to create named stream actors.

+Stream actors are basically lightweight services.
+They consist of:
+- a stream server with a protocol
+- an optional client that abstracts the protocol

+For example, [dnode](http://github.com/substack/dnode) is a type of a stream actor: dnode actors consist of:
+- a server that provides RPC
+- the client that abstracts the dnode protocol and is used to call RPC on the server

+Stractory can distribute these streaming actors to run on multiple worker processes on multiple machines.

+When the stractory is asked to create a named actor, it will run the actor's server on a random worker from the pool.
+The name must be unique.

+    mystractory.create("name", stractory.dnode(function() {
+        // the exported dnode functions
+        return { dostuff: function() {} };
+    });

+Afterwards we can ask the stractory to get us a client to the named actor. and we can send messages to the client.

+    mystractory.get("name", function(actor) { actor.dostuff(); });

 # Setup

     sudo npm install -g "git://github.com/spion/stractory"